alecjacobson/geometry-processing-csc2520/README.md

 small **_weekly_** programming assignment to implement a corresponding algorithm.

+Through attendence of invited Toronto Geometry talks, students will be exposed to a wide variety of cutting-edge research in geometry processing.

+Students sharpen crystalize their knowledge and sharpen their presentation skills by creating short explainer videos for geometry processing concepts.

 <!-- Through the **_weekly_** seminars at the [Toronto Geometry
 Colloquium](https://toronto-geometry-colloquium.github.io/), students will be exposed to a wide variety of cutting-edge research in geometry processing.-->